 So, keeping quiet about money matters keeps the fat cats fat.* Who benefits if you speak up?
 You!
 And your co-workers!
 We’ve discussed that women earn an average of 77 cents to a white man’s dollar, but a Hispanic woman earns just 53 cents to that white man’s dollar.
 These are statistics we know, but that doesn’t mean we expect them to be true at our own company.
 You might assume that your organization treats people fairly.
 It’s nice to have faith that you work for a just employer, but it doesn’t hurt to check.

 By discussing salaries, you and your co-workers might identify certain people as being under-paid.
 This is an opportunity to become allies to ensure everyone is treated right.
-You might remember the story of Jessica Chastain using her white privilege to get Octavia Spencer a massive pay raise for her work in an upcoming move.
+You might remember the story of Jessica Chastain using her white privilege to get Octavia Spencer a massive pay raise for her work in a move.
 Obviously, we can’t all have the influence of Chastain, but you can provide a recommendation or a pay raise for your co-worker.

 Might There be Riots?